ConservationMetrics/gc-scripts-hub/f/connectors/alerts/README.md

+This README introduces two scripts that live in this folder:

+- `alerts_gcs`: Google Cloud Alerts Change Detection Integration
+- `alerts_twilio`: Send a Twilio Message

 # `alerts_gcs`: Google Cloud Alerts Change Detection Integration

 This script fetches change detection alerts and images from a storage bucket on Google Cloud Platform.
 The script transforms the data for SQL compatibility and stores it in a PostgreSQL database.
 Additionally, it saves before-and-after images -- as TIF and JPEG -- to a specified directory.

 ## GCP API Queries